Home About Us Bonspiels Calendar Game of Curling Map Membership Photo Galleries Schedules Scores & Standings Rentals Youth Curling

 times after a delivery.
 Help sweepers prevent falls by suggesting that when

-delivering towards.
+they are delivering towards.

 · Set an example; be courteous & be aware of team dynamics.
 Be